nalbarr/hello-luke-java/README.md

 ### 2019
 - Spring.
 Computer Science Club.
 NLA continues on his own learning path and enjoys learning and teaching other students and mastering his own school CS class.
 Last time I checked, he ported a more classic Java based program into Clojure to see how concise he could make it.
 NLA also experiments with doing some entrepreneurship work in Swift with class mates.
+- (Pre) Summer.
+NLA wants more entry into concepts such as: concurrency/multi-threading, databases

 ### 2018
 - Fall.
 Computer Science Club.
 NLA goes for more leadership and teachers others.
 Sees more opportunity to build tools to help other students interested in CS because he observes "he understands how modern generation learns and what makes a good programmer".
 Going deep on Clojure, Rust !!!
 Independent projects - ...